Academic Status

 Normally, a student is not considered for suspension unless they have been on probation for at least one semester.
 The college reserves the right, under extraordinary circumstances, however, to suspend a student who has not been on probation.

-Decisions resulting in academic suspension or the placement of a student on academic probation are made by the Academic Standing Committee, which includes members of the Dean of Students Office, one of whom chairs the committee; members of the Registrar's Office; student disability and access specialists; a member of the Financial Aid Office; the Director of Student Support Services; the Director of Advising and Academic Support; the Director of the Taylor Center for Equity and Inclusion; the Assistant Director of International Student Engagement; the Director of Admissions; and two tenured members of the faculty, appointed by the Dean of Students.
+Decisions resulting in academic suspension or the placement of a student on academic probation are made by the Academic Standing Committee, which includes members of the Registrar's Office, one of whom chairs the committee; a member of the Dean of Students Office; a member of the Financial Aid Office; the Director of the Academic Success Center or their designee; and the Director of the Taylor Center for Equity and Inclusion or their designee.

 The college notifies the parent(s)/guardian(s) of financially dependent or consenting students when academic suspension occurs.

-Students placed on suspension status may appeal the suspension decision to an appeals board composed of the Dean of the College, the Vice President of Student Life, the Chief Diversity Officer, and the Registrar.
-The appeal must be made in writing and sent to the Dean of Students Office within seven days of the date of receipt of the suspension letter.
+Students placed on suspension status may appeal the suspension decision to an appeals board composed of the Dean of the College, the Vice President of Student Life, the Vice President for Community and Belonging, and the Registrar.
+The appeal must be made in writing and sent to the Registrar's Office within seven days of the date of receipt of the suspension letter.
 The decision of the appeals board is final.

 Failure to meet minimum academic progress standards may result in academic suspension for one calendar year (two full semesters).
 All suspended students must reapply to the college for readmission.
 Students who wish to be readmitted to the college should contact the Dean of Students Office at (507) 786-3615 or readmission@stolaf.edu for permission to return and re-entry information.
-Decisions to readmit students who have been suspended are made by the Readmission Committee, which includes two members of the Dean of Students Office, one of whom chairs the committee; a member of the Registrar’s Office; and a member of the Financial Aid Office.
-The readmission decision will take into consideration the student’s history and actions or circumstances that would justify readmission; for example, successful completion of coursework at another institution.
-If readmitted, the student will be reinstated on a probationary basis and will be required to meet specific expectations for continued enrollment.
+Decisions to readmit students who have been suspended are made by the Readmission Committee, which includes a member of the Dean of Students Office who chairs the committee; a member of the Registrar’s Office; a member of the Student Accounts Office; and a member of the Financial Aid Office.
+The readmission decision will take into consideration the student’s history and actions or circumstances that would justify readmission, for example, successful completion of coursework at another institution.
+Students readmitted to the College after being placed on academic probation will be required to have an Academic Success Plan on file with the Academic Success Center and the Financial Aid Office prior to reinstatement of their financial aid.
+These students will be required to meet all SAP requirements moving forward after they return to the College.